philipmyint/LPJ-GUESS/README.md

 # LPJ-GUESS
 ## About

-Repository for getting started with LPJ-GUESS on UC Merced HPC clusters, based on earlier modifications to that code from Weichao Guo.
-Contact info: Philip Myint (pmyint@ucmerced.edu).
-This README was created on 2024/08/18 (August 8, 2024).
+Github repository for getting started with LPJ-GUESS on UC Merced HPC clusters, based on earlier modifications to that code from Weichao Guo.
+The repository was created on 2024/08/18 (August 8, 2024) by Philip Myint (pmyint@ucmerced.edu).
 This date will be referred to below as the "current date".

 ## Getting Started